dariopellegrini/kdone-website/roles_and_authorizations.md

 }
 ```

-If authorizations are configured, each API request will be checked thought Bearer Authentication token.
-If authorization check is passed, the API call is performed normally.
-Otherwise a `401 Unauthorized` error will be thrown.
+If authorizations are configured, each API request will be checked through Bearer Authentication token.
+If an authorization check is passed, the API call is performed normally.
+Otherwise, a `401 Unauthorized` error will be thrown.

 ## User authorization
-User authorization works similarly to model authorization and, in addiction, needs for options that rules users' action upon other users.
+User authorization works similarly to model authorization and, in addition, needs for options that rule users' action upon other users.
 This is done using DSL as well.

 ```kotlin
 userModule<User> {